• Skip to content

 Think through any operational changes that might need to take place, so employees can mentally prepare to help close the business.

-For example, will cleaning out files, computer hard drives or warehouse be part of the business closing process?
+For example, will cleaning out files, computer hard drives, or the warehouse be part of the business closing process?

-If so, how will those tasks be handled to ensure important data is maintained.
+If so, how will those tasks be handled to ensure critical data is maintained?

 4. What should we tell our customers?

-News of a business closing spreads like wildfire so be sure to write a script and instruct employees what to say and what not to say to customers.
+News of a business closing spreads like wildfire, so write a script and instruct employees what to say and what not to say to customers.

-But most importantly tell them why you feel certain information should be shared and why it is important to not share other information.
+But most importantly, tell them why you feel particular information should be shared and why it is important not to share other information.

-If your business relies on customer revenues until you close the door, that last thing you need is customers disappearing before you’re ready.
+If your business relies on customer revenues until you close the door, the last thing you need is customers disappearing before you’re ready.

 Prepare a formal Press Release so you can control what is communicated on news wires.